Travel Product Reviews

 While keeping my feet protected from rain is one thing, this past week, I got to see how they held up against frozen precipitation.
 With temperatures only a few degrees above freezing, I decided to take my Mizzles for a walk, trudging through both snow and slush along the way.
 The first thing I noticed was that my feet remained warm despite only wearing socks of typical thickness.
 Even better, while some snowflakes did stick to the shoes from time to time, it was easy to shake or wipe off when needed.

 I will say that there were a couple of instances where I feared that water had somehow worked its way into the shoe since I felt a cold spot on the side of my foot.
 However, it seems that this was just due to some snow or cold water that had stuck to or soaked a spot on my shoes.
-After a couple of minutes, the cold sensation went away and, upon returning home, I confirmed that my socks were not the slightest bit wet — even though the cuffs of my jeans were.
+After a couple of minutes, the cold sensation went away and, upon returning home, I confirmed that my socks were not the slightest bit wet â even though the cuffs of my jeans were.
 Needless to say, I was pretty impressed with this experience, which surely would have been pretty miserable in most other sneakers.

 Runners?

 Next, although the Mizzles are comfortable for walking and do seem to do a good job at keeping your feet dry, they may not be right for all activities.
-Despite being named “Runners,” I would not recommend trying to jog in them as they don’t provide the same heel support or cushion you (or at least I) would want for that.
-However, Allbirds has since released an actual running shoe line called Dashers and now has a water-repellent version of the shoe I’m very interested in.
+Despite being named âRunners,â I would not recommend trying to jog in them as they donât provide the same heel support or cushion you (or at least I) would want for that.
+However, Allbirds has since released an actual running shoe line called Dashers and now has a water-repellent version of the shoe.
+I ended up ordering a pair of Dasher Mizzles on sale and, while I do appreciate the grippy soles and design, I did find the toe box on the original model to be on the small side.
+I believe theyâve since upgraded them, so hopefully thatâs no longer an issue. Â

 Worth an upgrade?

-Finally, if there were any doubts left that I have about how my Mizzles will hold up to real-world weather conditions I may face when traveling, it’s that water might still make its way into my shoe if I were to step into a deep puddle.
-If this too concerns you, then you may want to consider their high-top option — the Wool Runner-Up Mizzles.
-These go for $135 and, upon further reflection, may have been the way to go.
+Finally, if there were any doubts left that I have about how my Mizzles will hold up to real-world weather conditions I may face when traveling, itâs that water might still make its way into my shoe if I were to step into a deep puddle.
+If this too concerns you, then you may want to consider their high-top option â the Wool Runner-Up Mizzles.
+These go for $145 and, upon further reflection, may have been the way to go.
 In fact, several months after ordering my low-tops, I ended up ordering a pair of Runners-Ups for myself.

-Final thoughts on Allbirds Mizzles
+Final Thoughts on Allbirds Mizzles

-After now taking my Allbirds Mizzles on a few trips and through several weather conditions, I do think that they make for a great travel shoe.
-After seeing the way they’ve handled water and snow during some home trials, I now rely on them to make precipitation slightly less miserable the next time it happens while on the road.
-Of course, it’ll also be interesting to see if the water-repellent starts to wear off at any point — but I’m certainly hoping not (and they’ve made it more than two years so far without issue).
+After having my Allbirds Mizzles for years now and taking them through several weather conditions, I do think that they make for a great travel shoe overall.
+After seeing the way theyâve handled water and snow during some home trials, Iâve relied on them to make precipitation slightly less miserable the next time it happens while on the road.

-With that said, to be completely honest, I’ve been more likely to pack my Allbirds Runner-Up Mizzles than my low-tops since getting the former.
-To me, they have all of the same benefits but with a little added “protection.”
-Still, if high tops aren’t your style or you want to save a few dollars, I don’t think you can go wrong with the regular ones either.So, if you’re looking for a comfortable shoe with some versatility and style, the Allbirds Mizzles might be worth adding to your travel go-tos.
+Still, if high tops arenât your style or you want to save a few dollars, I donât think you can go wrong with the regular ones either option.
+So, if youâre looking for a comfortable shoe with some versatility and style, the Allbirds Mizzles might be worth adding to your travel go-tos.

 Per FTC guidelines, this website may be compensated by companies mentioned through advertising, affiliate programs or otherwise.
 (Note: advertising relationships do not have any influence on editorial content.
 Advertising compensation allows Money@30 to provide quality content for free.
 All editorial opinions are those of Kyle Burbank.)